 Most of the graduate students in my faculty are foreign students.
 I took the liberty of talking to them and discussing their dissertations and their career plans.

 The scientific fields are chosen based on the applicability of their results

-My argument is solely based on my personal observations, but it seems that there is a trend for choosing a scientific field when it comes to master’s courses in my university.
+My argument is solely based on my personal observations, but it seems that there is a trend for choosing a scientific field when it comes to master’s courses at my university.

-My judgment is based on the profile of the professors who acted as evaluators during the master’s defence and the theme’s of student’s dissertations.
+My judgment is based on the profile of the professors who acted as evaluators during the master’s defense and the themes of student’s dissertations.
 All in all, the themes of the student’s dissertations fell into one of the three groups: foreign language education, political studies, gender and culture studies.

-For example, there was a student who wondered if the teacher’s feedback to the student’s works is used by the undergraduate student’s as a reference.
-This master’s student came to a conclusion that the undergraduate students don’t refer to the feedback.
-And, although it takes time and effort to produce a feedback to the student’s work, it is barely needed by the student’s themselves.
+For example, there was a student who wondered if the teacher’s feedback to the student’s works is used by the undergraduate students as a reference.
+This master’s student came to the conclusion that the undergraduate students don’t refer to the feedback.
+And, although it takes time and effort to produce feedback to the student’s work, it is barely needed by the students themselves.
 The master’s student concluded that there is a need to replace the feedback with something else due to the lack of interest on behalf of undergraduate students.

-So if you think about enrolling into a master’s program in Humanities in a Japanese university, you might want to consider the practical approach that I’ve observed in many dissertations of master’s students during the defence.
+So if you think about enrolling in a master’s program in Humanities in a Japanese university, you might want to consider the practical approach that I’ve observed in many dissertations of master’s students during the defense.